Climate change is the challenge of our lifetime. It is affecting communities worldwide.

-At Te Pā o Moki, we are already seeing the impacts.
+At Te Pā o Moki, we are already seeing the impacts of climate change.
 With the whenua continually being threatened by rising sea levels and flooding, familiar places such as our marae and our hapūa, Te Waihora, may become unrecognisable.
 Already, the way in which we interact with our taonga place has changed.

 This is how we have known Te Pā o Moki to date, a place to share kai, wānanga and many treasured times with whānau.
 Not to forget, Hone Wetere, our beautiful Church.
 Whānau have gathered here many times to celebrate hononga and Christmas over the years.